 Haines is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 1,753 people and two constituent neighborhoods, Haines is the 31st largest community in Alaska.

-Haines is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Haines isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Haines are a mix of both white- and blue-collar jobs.
 Overall, Haines is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Haines who work in sales jobs (12.06%), office and administrative support (11.89%), and management occupations (8.09%).

 Of important note, Haines is also a town of artists.
 Haines has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Haines’s character.